Peninsula Strikers FC: 2017

-Where did it all go wrong initial coach Craig Lewis had thought he had found not only the right players but a good balance in the squad, for the first time the club signed three overseas Visa players.

-Of the three Danny and Raph who took on the captain's role saw out the season but Leandro chose to leave early in the season for more money from another club.
+Craig Lewis had thought he had found not only the right players, but also a good balance in the squad.
+For the first time, the club signed three overseas visa players.
+Of the three, two took on the captain's role and saw out the season.
+The third signing chose to leave early in the season for more money from another club.

 Graham Watson took on the coaching role of the reserve team.

-Several of the players did get a chance for first-team soccer and hopefully, the club can benefit from this next year.
-Results were very mixed some poor team performances.
+Several of the reserve players did get a chance for first-team soccer.
+Results were very mixed, with some poor team performances.